sanjorgek/sails-hook-sanseed/README.md

               last: "Pedro",
               password: "de la mar"
             },
+            // Use this to set One-to-Many and One-to-One
+            oneTo: {
+              // Use a JSON
-            relations: {
+              favGun: {
+                //Waterline query
+                name: "ak-47"
+              }
+            },
             //Use this to set Many-to-Many
+            manyTo: {
+              // Use an Array
               guns: [
                 {
                   //Waterline query
                   name: "revolver"
                 }
               ],
-              // Use this to set One-to-Many and One-to-One
-              favGun: {
-                //Waterline query
-                name: "ak-47"
-              }
             }
           },
           {